Are You on a Methadone Maintenance Treatment?

 - Adults aged 18-70 years old who are diagnosed with opioid use disorder.

-- Must be currently receiving n methadone maintenance treatment.
+- Must be currently receiving methadone or buprenorphine maintenance treatment.

 - Must have used cannabis at least once in the past, but currently does not use cannabis on a daily basis.